cnc4me/blog.cnc4me.org/_posts/python-soap-client-for-fastems-mms5.md

   return methods
 ```

-Now that we have all the endpoint and arguments, we can create classes to map onto each one, and provide me with a rich collection of API tethered classes with corresponding methods.
+Now that we have all the endpoints and arguments, we can create classes to map onto each one, and provide a rich collection of classes with API endpoints bound to corresponding methods.
 So, lets use some templates, and write it all out to our project for comsumption.

 ```python
 def generate_class_files():